AdrienVannson/doreisa-internship/report/report.typ

 === Reisa

-Reisa @reisa is an attempt to solve the limitations of Deisa by relying on Ray instead of Dask.
-One of the main limitations of the approach is the lack of native array support.
-In Reisa, users no longer have a global view on the data as a Dask array: they have to manually define two callback functions:
+Reisa @reisa is an attempt to solve the limitations of Deisa by using Ray instead of Dask.
+One of the main limitations of this approach is the lack of native array support.
+In Reisa, users no longer have a global view on the data as a Dask array: they have to manually define their analytics with callbacks taking the `numpy` arrays produced by the simulation and the corresponding ranks as parameters.
+This lower-level approach makes it harder for the user to write the analytic script.

+Reisa is not optimized to work with large-scale simulations, and it was evaluated with at most 16 nodes.

 = Experiments <experiments>